-When most people think of real estate investing, they think of buying a single family home, renting it out, and collecting monthly rent checks, just like in Monopoly.
+When most people think of real estate investing, they think of buying a single-family home, renting it out, and collecting monthly rent checks, just like in Monopoly.

 But for people like you who dig a little deeper, there are many other options in the world of real estate investing that might be a better fit.

 Sound like a fantasy?
-That’s what I thought too, until I invested in my first real estate syndication.
+That’s what I thought too, until I invested in my first multifamily real estate syndication.
 The rest, as they say, is history.

 Have you ever walked downtown and marveled at all the huge buildings and thought to yourself, “Wow, the people who own those buildings must be filthy rich?”

-Believe it or not, 90% of those big commercial buildings are owned by normal people just like you and me, and in this video, I’ll share with you exactly how they do it, and how you can do it too.
+Believe it or not, 90% of those big commercial buildings are owned by normal people just like you and me, and in this article, I’ll share with you exactly how they do it, and how you can do it too.

-Our investors have used the investing strategy I’m about to show you to build wealth for their families and to create ongoing passive monthly cash flow without having to do any work.
+Our investors have used the investing strategy I’m about to show you to build wealth for their families and to create ongoing passive monthly income without having to do any work.
 And that cash flow has allowed them to work less and spend more time with their families, which is what investing should be all about, right?